-2. The following describes the enforcement authority of the identified campus security authorities Campus Safety Department:
+The following describes the enforcement authority of the identified campus security authorities Campus Safety Department:

-The Campus Safety Department operates 7 am to 10 pm Monday thru Friday and employs two (2) full-time officers and one (1) part-time officer.
+The Campus Safety Department operates 7 am to 10 pm Monday through Friday.
 Officers conduct interior and exterior foot patrols and are charged with the enforcement of federal, state and local laws as well as Manchester Community College (MCC) policies and regulations.
 Although campus safety officers do not have arrest powers, the campus safety department maintains a working relationship with the Manchester Police Department and the New Hampshire State Police.
 Manchester Police Department provides us with crime statistics for the areas that border MCC; however the campus safety department does not have a formal memorandum of understanding in place with either the Manchester Police Department or the New Hampshire State Police.